olleolleolle/http_stub/README.md

 * Has the concept of scenarios that allow on-the-fly changes to responses.
 This aids automated testing, exploratory testing and demonstrations.
 * Supports a wider range of matching rules and can match requests against JSON schemas.
 * Supports multi-part file responses.
+* Allows a match to trigger the registration of other ```stubs``` to simulate state changes in the provider.
-* Has administration pages to interrogate the state of the stub, observe requests and responses made, and activate scenarios on-the-fly.
+* Has diagnostic pages to interrogate the state of the stub, observe requests and responses made, and activate scenarios on-the-fly.
 * Has an elegant Ruby DSL that aids in keeping requests and responses DRY.

 ### [HTTParrot](https://github.com/abrandoned/httparrot)